Research

 A systematic review of 17 studies on learning words through games found something beautifully counterintuitive: your brain remembers words better when it discovers them during problem-solving than when you read them off a list.

 Games provide what researchers clinically call "rich contexts, cognitive engagement, and virtual learning situations."
-Which is just a fancy way of saying: your brain pays more attention when it's having fun.
+Fancy way of saying: your brain pays more attention when it's having fun.

 I've personally learned more obscure English words from Scrabble and word games than from four years of formal education.
-That's not a brag — it's an indictment of how I studied.
+Not a brag.
+An indictment of how I studied.

-Look, I'm not going to pretend I ran a controlled experiment on myself.
-I didn't take fMRI scans or measure my reaction times.
-But here's what I honestly noticed after 365 days of daily word games:
+I'm not going to pretend I ran a controlled experiment on myself.
+No fMRI scans, no reaction time measurements.
+But what I honestly noticed after 365 days of daily word games:

 The speed thing was dramatic.
 By month three, letter patterns started jumping out at me.
 I'd glance at a scrambled set of letters and words would just... appear.
-The research calls this "chunking" — your brain stops processing individual letters and starts seeing groups.
+The research calls this "chunking."
+Your brain stops processing individual letters and starts seeing groups.
 "TH" becomes a unit.
 "ING" becomes a unit.
 You stop reading a grid of 16 letters and start reading 5-6 building blocks.
-It's hard to describe, but once it clicks, you can't un-see it.
+Hard to describe, but once it clicks, you can't un-see it.

-And the one that surprised me most: the daily game became a form of meditation.
+The one that surprised me most: the daily game became a form of meditation.
 Five minutes of absolute focus.
-No notifications, no scrolling, no multitasking — just me and letters.
+No notifications, no scrolling, no multitasking.
+Just me and letters.
 In a world that's constantly screaming for your attention, that five minutes of flow state is worth more than any brain-health benefit.

 Since we're being real with each other:

 Word games won't replace exercise.
 Your brain needs blood flow, and no amount of crosswords replaces a walk.
-They won't substitute for social connection — your brain needs other humans, not just consonants and vowels.
-And they absolutely won't fix bad sleep.
+They won't substitute for social connection.
+Your brain needs other humans, not just consonants and vowels.
+And they won't fix bad sleep.

-Also — and I think this is important — if word games stress you out, you might be doing it wrong.
-That same fight-or-flight response that helped our ancestors escape predators?
-It shuts down your prefrontal cortex, which is the exact part of your brain you're trying to exercise.
+Also, if word games stress you out, you might be doing it wrong.
+The fight-or-flight response shuts down your prefrontal cortex, which is the exact part of your brain you're trying to exercise.
 If the daily challenge ranking is raising your blood pressure, try free play mode.
 Seriously.

-And one more thing: there's a real risk of getting obsessive about it.
+One more thing: there's a real risk of getting obsessive about it.
 Ask my partner.
-Some nights I stayed up way too late chasing a high score when I should have been sleeping — which, ironically, probably undid whatever cognitive benefits I earned that day.
+Some nights I stayed up way too late chasing a high score when I should have been sleeping, which, ironically, probably undid whatever cognitive benefits I earned that day.

 The neuroscience is real.
 The Exeter study with 19,000 people.
 The Columbia-Duke trial showing crosswords beating brain games over 78 weeks.
 The vocabulary research across 17 studies.
 The evidence points in one clear direction.

 But the best reason to play word games daily isn't the science.
-It's that it's five minutes of doing something slightly challenging that happens to be fun.
+It's five minutes of doing something slightly challenging that happens to be fun.
 Not everything needs a neuroscience justification.
-Not every habit needs an ROI calculation.

 Play because it's enjoyable.
 The brain benefits are a bonus.